Abdulsarhan/emacsconfig/README.md

 You can also install the fonts manually from [Nerd Fonts](https://www.nerdfonts.com) but I find that it's just easier to use the package manager for this.

 # Installation
-Clone this repo into your ~/.config/emacs directory and then run emacs.
+Clone this repo into your ~/.config directory, rename it to emacs and then run emacs.
 ```
+cd ~/.config
 git clone https://github.com/abdulsarhan/emacsconfig
+mv emacsconfig emacs
 ```

 If you want faster load times, I suggest running emacs as a daemon.
 This is also know as "starting an emacs server".
 You could do this manually by typing the following into your terminal or an application launcher: